OpenARK-Berkeley/Fast-DTTDNet/README.md

 In this work, we bridge the existing gap towards mobile AR object tracking scenarios in a dual approach.
 At the algorithm level, we introduced a novel Transformer-based 6DoF  pose estimator, specifically designed to navigate the complexities introduced by noisy depth data, which is a common issue in mobile AR environments.
 At the dataset level, on the other hand, we expanded the scope of our previous work [DTTD](https://arxiv.org/abs/2302.05991) by introducing an innovative RGBD dataset captured using the iPhone 14 Pro, thus broadening the applicability of our approach to include iPhone sensor data.

 ### Updates:
+- [x] 11/13/23 We're releasing codes for real-time DTTD-Net deployment with TensorRT and CUDA.
 - [x] 09/28/23 Our trained checkpoints for pose estimator are released [here](https://drive.google.com/drive/folders/128yIostfVzvbTQzoW3GO2MKEm62uTplp?usp=drive_link).
 - [x] 09/27/23 Our dataset: [DTTDv2-IPhoneLiDAR](https://drive.google.com/drive/folders/1U7YJKSrlWOY5h2MJRc_cwJPkQ8600jbd) is released, please check our [official repository](https://github.com/augcog/DTTDv1) for data collection and annotation.